sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Scripting work the same in Browsertime and sitespeed.io, the documentation here are for both of the tools.

+You have three different choices when you create your script:
+* You can use our [commands objects](/documentation/sitespeed.io/scripting/#commmands).
+They are wrappers around plain JavaScript to make it easier to create your scripts.
+We prepared for many scenarios but if you need to do really complicated things, you also need [run plain JavaScript](/documentation/sitespeed.io/scripting/#jsrunjavascript) to be able to do what you want.
+But hey, that's easy!
+* Or you can run plain JavaScript to navigate or do what you need by using the command [js.run()](/documentation/sitespeed.io/scripting/#jsrunjavascript).
+That will make it easy to copy/paste your JavaScript from your browsers console and test what you want to do.
+* If you are used to do everything with Selenium you can [use ...
+Selenium](/documentation/sitespeed.io/scripting/#use-selenium-directly) :)

+If you use plain JavaScript or Selenium you will still need to use our [measure command](/documentation/sitespeed.io/scripting/#measure) to get measuring and collecting metrics correct.

-Your script will get access to two objects: The *context* object that holds information about the current run and the *commands* object that has commands/shortcuts to navigate in the page.
+Independent of your implementation, your script will get access to two objects: The *context* object that holds information about the current run and the *commands* object that has commands/shortcuts to navigate in the page.

 The simplest version of a script looks like this: